VividFace: High-Quality and Efficient One-Step Diffusion For Video Face Enhancement: MLLM Prompt for Video Quality Assessment

-\pl{In this section, we present a detailed MLLM prompt designed for multi-dimensional video quality assessment.
-The prompt covers several key criteria, including \textbf{facial detail clarity}, \textbf{video stability and motion blur}, \textbf{lighting quality}, \textbf{artifact and noise level}, and \textbf{facial occlusion}.
-Additionally, it requires separate evaluation of critical facial regions such as the eyes, mouth, teeth, and nose.
-The scoring system incorporates both bonus and penalty mechanisms to ensure a comprehensive and rigorous selection of premium training data.
-The full prompt structure, showcasing these carefully crafted dimensions, is illustrated in Listing~1.}
+In this section, we present the detailed prompt used for multi-dimensional video quality assessment.
+The prompt evaluates videos across five key dimensions: \textbf{facial detail clarity}, \textbf{video stability and motion blur}, \textbf{lighting quality}, \textbf{artifact and noise level}, and \textbf{facial occlusion}.
+It employs a comprehensive 100-point scoring system with bonus and penalty mechanisms to ensure rigorous selection of premium training data.